Ekaterina-Kaschenko/table-of-contents/README.md

 ---

+### ✅ Summary of Completed Work

+- **Core Component** – Implemented a fully functional Table of Contents component, styled according to the provided design.
+- **Tree Structure Logic** – The component dynamically builds the tree structure based on the provided data.
+- **Backend Integration** – Developed an Express server to serve all the data for the component.
+- **Testing** – Added unit tests for the key parts of the functionality.
+- **Light/Dark Theme Switching** – Implemented seamless switching between light and dark themes.

+#### ⏳ Bonus Plan (requesting time untill Monday)

+In addition to the completed core functionality, I plan to work on the remaining optional tasks outlined in the assignment.
+With a bit more time until **Monday** I’ll be able to complete and deliver these enhancements.

+---

 ## 🛠 Tech Stack

 - **Frontend**: React (with new `React Compiler` in the `TreeView` component), SCSS
+- **Theme Management**: React Context API (used for light/dark/system theme switching)
 - **Backend**: Node.js, Express
 - **Data Loading**: Native Fetch API (used server-side to retrieve external JSON data)